Skip to main content

 I have completed coursework at a variety of universities.
 Do I need to submit official transcripts from all of them?

 Yes.
-Submit transcripts from all college and universities that you attended as part of your post-secondary education, whether you received degrees from these institutions or not, to complete your application.
+Submit transcripts from all college and university-level institutions that you attended as part of your post-secondary education, whether you received degrees from these institutions or not, to complete your application.
+Unofficial transcripts are sufficient for the initial application process.
+Official transcripts will be required only if you are offered admission and accept that offer.

 How do I submit letters of recommendation?